Our story

 Who we are

 Two founders.
 One advisor.
-One charger.
-The long game.
+One marketplace.

 Albert Donkor